mlflow/mlflow/docs/source/projects.rst

     to the subdirectory containing the desired project.

 Project Version
-    Which commit in the Git repository to run, for Git-based projects.
+    Either the version number of the commit or the branch name in the Git repository to run, for Git-based projects.

 Entry Point
     The name of the entry point to use, which defaults to ``main``.
 You can use any